BrendanGasparin/BrendanGasparin/README.md

 I'm running a small [web development startup business](https://cyborgplatypus.com.au/) and writing weekly articles for my [tech blog](https://brendangasparin.com.au/blog/) and [free weekly tech newsletter](https://brendangasparin.com.au/subscribe/).
 I have other secret side projects in the works too.

-Education is a virtue.
+Education is vital.
 I have a Bachelor's Degree in Computing from the University of Tasmania and I'm now self-learning through [freeCodeCamp](https://freecodecamp.org/), [The Odin Project](https://www.theodinproject.com/), [CS50x](https://cs50.harvard.edu/x/), and other platforms.

 I live with my best friend [Buddy the Beagador](https://brendangasparin.github.io/buddy/).
 He is an accomplished web coder who enjoys chewing, sniffing things, and bench-surfing for food.